Skip to content

 Rights provided to consumers are meaningful to the extent that they can freely and easily exercise them.
 To comply with the CCPA, you need to specify two different methods for consumers to exercise their right to know and the right to delete their information.

-While one of these methods must be a toll-free telephone number, the second method could be web-form, email, post or submission in person.
+While one of these methods must be a toll-free telephone number, the second method could be a webform, email address, or submission via snail mail.

 One exception to this rule is highly relevant for Shopify Store owners: If you are running your business exclusively online, you only need to implement one method for consumers to exercise their rights: A form on your Website.